andrelbourgeois/park-my-bike/report.md

 Figure 8 - Example Image Labelling with Bounding Boxes

 ## Model
-This is a Deep Learning project!
-What model architecture did you use?
-Did you try different ones?
-Why did you choose the ones you did?

 In this project, I tested 4 model architectures which represented a selection of all model architectures available on the Edge Impulse platform.

 - FOMO MobileNetV2 0.1 (referred to as FOMO 0.1)